 Although it's technically possible to use a VA construction loan to build an off-grid home, it may be difficult to do so.
 Most VA lenders won't finance an off-grid home with a VA construction loan, as there are too many hoops to jump through to ensure the property meets all necessary MPRs.

-If you want to build an off-grid home, you might consider financing it with a conventional loan and then refinancing that mortgage into a VA loan.
+If you want to build an off-grid home, you might consider financing it with a conventional loan and then refinancing your mortgage into a VA loan.
 However, you'll still need to be sure your property meets all MPRs before you begin building, otherwise you won't be able to refinance with a VA loan.

 Although it's possible to use a VA home loan for an off-grid property, it's not easy to pull it off.
 If taking advantage of the VA's generous home loan benefits is important to you, you'll probably need to make some compromises with your off-the-grid aspirations.